KyoroEdgeGames/KyoroEdgeGames/README.md

 Kyoro Edge Portfolio

 Welcome to my game development portfolio!
 This repository contains the HTML, CSS, and JavaScript for my personal portfolio website, where I showcase my games and projects.
+I originally created all the code using Notepad++.

 About Me:
-Hello, I'm Kyoro Edge, a passionate game developer.
+Hello, I'm Erebus Cairo, the Owner of Kyoro Edge and a student Game Development Major.
 This portfolio demonstrates my work and is made public to give others ideas for HTML, CSS, and JavaScript.

 Important Notice:
 The design, code, and concept of this website are my original work.
 This repository is public